eclipse-iceoryx/iceoryx/doc/design/logging.md

 | TRACE    | Any comment could be replaced by logging call with log level trace. |

-The log levels `FATAL`, `ERROR` and `WARN` should not be used independently but in combination with the error handler.
+The log levels `FATAL`, `ERROR` and `WARN` should not be used independently but in combination with the error handler and vice versa.

 ## Design